scottbromander/blink_challenge/README.md

 - Mentorship

 The blinks themselves are the curriculum.
 It is the content we are engaging in.
 Like the GitHub Challenge, the goal for this challenge is daily learning.
 So this challenge serves as an accountability and structure component, to ensure we engage each day.
 Finally, the mentorship piece is a peer mentorship.
-We are going to learn and discuss together!
+When we engage in discussion with others and hear their perspectives while voicing our own, we understand things better.

 For this first sprint, I have laid out 7 great / well known books that have been 'blinked'.
-The challenge is to listen to, or read the blinked version of the book, then hop into the #blinkchallenge channel on Slack for discussion as a community.
+The challenge is to listen to, or read the blinked version of the book, then hop into the Slack Channel created for this challenge, for discussion as a community.
 Gathering other peoples insights from the same blink will offer new perspectives as well as strengthen your own understanding of the topic of the book.
 Once the challenge is done, we will open up a submission form to recommend books, and then ultimately vote on the next blinked books for next sprint.
-The cadence of the challenge will coincide with the 'off-week' of the GitHub Challenge.
+The cadence of the challenge will follow the 1st of the month, to the 7th.
+Then we will continue the conversation of the month's books while voting on the next the rest of the month.
+This is subject to change, but the challenge fits into the trail period of Blinkist.

 What do you think?